sylvainhalle/textidote/Readme.md

 whatever was found in `.textidote`.
 You can also tell TeXtidote to explicitly ignore that file and only take into account the command line arguments using the `--no-config` argument.

+### Markdown input

+TeXtidote also supports files in the Markdown format.
+The only difference is that rules specific to LaTeX (references to figures, citations) are not evaluated.

+Simply call TeXtidote with a Markdown input file instead of a LaTeX file.
+The format is auto-detected by looking at the file extension.
+However, if you pass a file through the standard input, you must tell TeXtidote that the input file is Markdown by using the command line parameter `--type md`.
+Otherwise, TeXtidote assumes by default that the input file is LaTeX.

 ## Helping TeXtidote